sebastiendesalle/TrainingDevopsPlan/README.md

 # TrainingDevopsPlan
-This is a simulation of my devops project, i'll be using this for my training plan for 1OMiles antwerp, then marathon antwerp, then ironman barcelona.
+Training plan that i'll be using for 10Miles, then marathon antwerp then ironman Barcelona.